 French wine.
 Russian vodka.
 Italian prosecco.
 Japanese sake.
 These alcohol beverages are just a few of the reasons why you might want to import alcohol.
 Learn how to import alcohol to expand your palate and grow your business.

-According to the TTB, those who seek to import beverages containing alcohol -- including wine, malt beverages and distilled spirits -- must file for an Importers Permit.
-This document, called a Federal Basic Permit, puts importers in compliance with the Federal Alcohol Administration Act (FAA).
+According to the TTB, those who seek to import beverages containing alcohol -- including wine, malt beverages and distilled spirits -- must file for an Federal Basic Permit.
+Sometimes referred to as an alcohol impot license, this document puts importers in compliance with the Federal Alcohol Administration Act (FAA).

 Some of the most popular alcohol brands come from abroad.
 Beer, wine and distilled spirits from international sources fill glasses across the country.
 According to statistics from Vinepair, only one of the top 12 best-selling liquors in the world comes from the United States: